 When was the last time you scrutinised your email marketing strategies with Holmesian rigour?
-If you’ve been sending out emails that aren’t opened or need to make an email strategy strategy, it’s time to do away with old-school game plans and build an email list from scratch.
+If you’ve been sending out emails that aren’t opened or need to make an email strategy, it’s time to do away with old-school game plans and build an email list from scratch.

 Email list building is a must for any marketing strategist.
 Marketing products and service through email list bring return-on-investment (ROI) of 44 dollars for every $1 spent.
-Email list building is a cheap way to get maximum profits.
+Email list building is an affordable way to get maximum profits.
 Email users are forecast to rise to 2.9 billion by 2019.

 The benefits of these lists are many.
 It is a list of people who’ve signed up willingly to receive your e-newsletters or any other e-communication you may plan to send them.
 They’re loyal, and a loyal base of readers and customers goes a long way in building your brand.